isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 The idea here is that we will make a series of right-associative syntax operators, in the style of our tick marks in the previous section.
-We will terminate the syntax using `refl`, that is, showing that we've already proven what we set out to.
+We will terminate the syntax using `ctor:refl`, that is, showing that we've already proven what we set out to.
 You'll often see a formal proof ended with a black square, called a *tombstone* marker.
 Since proofs already end with this piece of syntax, it's a great choice to terminate our right-associative chain of equalities.